Tycro-Games/AUSS/README.md

   - goes in the direction of the player, it reflects on obstacles, it tends to be pretty fast and moves past the player, it also damages it on contact
 - Shooter
   - tries to stay in the center of the screen, while shooting runners around it, it also reflects on obstacles
+- Shielder
+  - spawns runners and hoarders around it, tries to follow the player and has a shield that protects it from player's bullets, can be killed by having bullets bounce on obstacles and hit shielders fron a different angle

 ## Playable on [itch](https://tycro-games.itch.io/auss)